department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/vgli.md

 ### How do I get these benefits?

-You’ll need to apply for these benefits.
-When you apply, you won’t need to prove you’re in good health as long as you sign up within 240 days of leaving the military.
+You’ll need to apply for VGLI within one year and 120 days of leaving the military.

+If you sign up within 240 days of leaving the military, you won’t need to prove you’re in good health.
+If you sign up after the 240-day period, you'll need to submit evidence that you're in good health.

 **Apply in one of these ways:**

 - Apply through the Office of Servicemembers' Group Life Insurance (OSGLI), using the Prudential website. <br>
 [Apply online through OSGLI](https://giosgli.prudential.com/osgli/OnlineFillableAppController/NBEnrollment).
 - [Apply online through eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=vgli-policy-management).
 - Apply by mail or fax.
-Fill out the Application for Veterans’ Group Life Insurance. <br>
+Fill out the Application for Veterans’ Group Life Insurance (SGLV 8714). <br>
 [Download the Application for Veterans’ Group Life Insurance](https://www.benefits.va.gov/INSURANCE/forms/SGLV_8714_ed2014-07.pdf).